-Subject Subject Criteria for Successful Completion of the Program 14 Prior Issu ue Date 1/2019, 6/2022 Issue Date 12/2 022

-POLICY: Students must successfully complete all course work and all Supervised Practice experiences in order to graduate from the program.
+Subject Criteria for Succ essful Completion of the Program No. 14 Prior Issu Prior Issue Date1/2019, 6/2022Issue Date 12/2022 POLICY: Students must successfully complete all course work and all Supervised Practice experiences in order to graduate from the program.
 PROCEDURE: Students must complete all specific program/university requirements which include: a minimum of 60 graduate credit hours; achieve a grade of B or better in all Nutrition courses; successfully complete all supervised practice hours earning a minimum of a 3 for each competency; and successfully pass a comprehensive exit examination in final semester.

-Students must complete all coursework required for the Master of Science degree in Nutrition and Dietetics, including both the didactic courses and the Supervised Practice experiences/courses.
-Degree completion typically requires two academic years and one summer.
-Per university policy 1F1.C, coursework must be completed within a 6-year period.
+Dietetics Degree c , including both t completion typica Il coursework required for the Master of he didactic courses and the Supervised P Ily requires two academic years and one e completed within a 6-year period. ractice experience s/cou rses.